 Guide to Securing Web Applications

-The NUIT Guide to Securing Web Applications was developed as a resource for web application developers, testers, and the Information and Systems Security/Compliance (ISS/C) department.
+The NUIT Guide to Securing Web Applications was developed as a resource for web application developers, testers, and the Information Security Office.
 In particular, the guide is meant to:

 - Provide sound application development guidance for application developers so that web applications may be designed with security in mind.